-I have been working in program evaluation / causal inference space for ~ 9 years.
+I have been working in the program evaluation / causal inference space for ~ 9 years.
 Recently though, I came across an experimental test design that I strangely hadn’t thought much about before.

 Here is an example of this design: